tmpfs/mdp/README.md

       "text": "The `inspect` middleware is shown below:", "req": "middleware/inspect.js",
       "type": "code",
-      "language": "javascript",
+      "language": "javascript"
-      "footer": "You can enable it by declaring it in the meta data (or by using `--inspect`):"
     },
     {
-      "obj": {
+      "text": "You can enable it by declaring it in the meta data (or by using `--inspect`):", "obj": {
         "middleware": [
           "inspect"